Sono Motors Sion: Features

-Sono Motors pursues a one-product strategy, i.e. the car is expected to be produced only in one equipment variant.
+Sono Motors pursued a one-product strategy, i.e. the car was expected to be produced only in one equipment variant.

 The Sion has room for 5 passengers.
 The seats offer 45 cm of shoulder freedom and are all foldable.
 The drivers' seat is adjustable in height and position.
 The outer color will be black.
 The luggage compartment has a standard capacity of 650 L and can be increased to a total of 1250 L by turning over the rear seats.
 In the interior, a natural filter made of moss regulates the humidity and filters fine dust (breSono).
 Front and rear airbags can be deactivated, so that child seats can be used.
 The electric handbrake is integrated into the center console.
 A trailer coupling for trailers up to 750 kg will be available as an option.

-The Sion will be equipped with ABS, an alarm system, driver and passenger (deactivatable) airbags, side airbags with head and chest protection at the front as well as ESP with drive slip control.
-A reversing camera, cruise control and heated front seats will be included.
+The Sion was designed to be equipped with ABS, an alarm system, driver and passenger (deactivatable) airbags, side airbags with head and chest protection at the front as well as ESP with drive slip control.
+A reversing camera, cruise control and heated front seats were planned.